 - Each year we host World Languages Week, providing a wealth of activities from international liturgies to chariot races to our famous food extravaganza to educate and enrich the entire school community.

-- Language programs including the Grade School French Program and Grade School Latin Program are offered to sixth, seventh and eighth graders to introduce elementary students to the language and culture before entering high school.
+- Language programs including the Grade School French Program, Grade School Latin Program and Grade School Spanish Program are offered to sixth, seventh and eighth graders to introduce elementary students to the language and culture before entering high school.